CareShield Life Guide 2024: What It Is & How to Make the Most of It

 What is CareShield Life?

 CareShield Life is a disability insurance scheme launched by the government in October 2020.
-The scheme will pay out a monthly income if you become severely disabled, no matter where in the world you are living.
+In the event of severe disability, CareShield Life will pay out a monthly income, even if the Singaporean or Singapore Permanent Resident is living overseas.

 • Washing – Washing in the bath or shower (including getting in and out) or by other means